-To test PDF Expert's annotation features, I downloaded a PDF user manual.
-There are two options at the centre of the top bar of the app: Annotate and Edit.
+To test PDF Expert’s annotation features, I downloaded a PDF user manual.
+There are two options at the center of the top bar of the app: Annotate and Edit.
 Make sure Annotate is selected.

 The first icon is the highlighter tool, which allows you to change color very easily.
 Just select the text to highlight.